lxc/linuxcontainers.org/content/lxd/advanced-guide.md

     lxc image list my-images:

+#### Launch an instance
+Launch an instance based on an image of that server:

+    lxc launch some-name:image-name your-instance [--vm]

 #### Manage instances on a remote server
-You can use the same commands but prefixing the instance and images name with the remote host like:
+You can use the same commands but prefixing the server and instance name like:

     lxc exec remoteserver-name:instancename -- apt-get update

+You can replace `apt-get update` with any command the instance supports.

 # Images - Part 2